16-8-1993 | Monday | Day 0

 23-8-1993 | Monday | Day 7

 A couple of such lazy days that I can’t remember if anything of significance happened at all.
-Terry stays in bed all day Sunday, and I hang around Charlie’s with Marios, Tim, Barney and Louise.
+Terry stayed in bed all day Sunday, and I hung around Charlie’s with Marios, Tim, Barney and Louise.

-The two days seem to blend together in a lazy haze of doing bugger all by day, and the usual routine by night.
-Somewhere along the way Tim and Louise depart, we play a few games of Scrabble, and Terry and I take a long walk along the beach in search of a western-style sit-down toilet which we duly find in one of the posh resorts.
+The two days seemed to blend together in a lazy haze of doing bugger all by day, and the usual routine by night.
+Somewhere along the way Tim and Louise departed, we played a few games of Scrabble, and Terry and I took a long walk along the beach in search of a western-style sit-down toilet which we duly found in one of the posher resorts.
 Less than a week in Asia and the novelty of squat toilets has long since worn off.

 Life in the fast lane – Samui style.

 All that changes with the hiring of a jeep – a proper, chunky, basic, and bright orange, jeep.
 For 24 hours hire and all the petrol we use it cost 175 baht each – about £5.
 So we set off full of optimism and a map of the island to discover what lies beyond Chaweng Beach.
 And the answer is…

 Quite a lot, actually.
 We began with a bit of culture at Wat Phra Yai, or the Big Buddha Temple to thee and me; an impressive 12-metre sitting Buddha replete with a radio mast attached to its heed.
 It seems somewhat sacrilegious to use a religious icon in such a utilitarian way.
 We took lots of photos then continued on our way only for the jeep to thwart our plans by breaking down.
 The day seemed to be heading for disaster and us for the safety of Charlie’s, before a geezer from the hire place came to find out what five tourists had done to his jeep.
 And what had they done?
 Nothing actually.
 He started it up, revved it until it seemed about to blow up, declared it fit for purpose and buggered off again.
 So on we went.